 The Standard Normal Distribution is a simplified version of the Normal Distribution Function which arises when the mean of the distribution is 0 and the standard deviation is 1.

-The Excel NORM.S.DIST function calculates the Standard Normal Cumulative Distribution Function for a supplied value.
+The Excel NORM.S.DIST function calculates the Standard Normal Distribution Function for a supplied value.

 The Norm.S.Dist function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the function is simply a new version of the Normsdist function that is available in earlier versions of Excel.
+However, the function is an updated version of the Normsdist function, which is available in earlier versions of Excel.

-If you want to calculate the value of this function at x = 0.5, this can be done using the Excel Norm.S.Dist function, as follows:
+If you want to calculate the value of this function at z = 0.5, this can be done using the Excel Norm.S.Dist function, as follows:

-If you want to calculate the value of this function at x = 0.8, this can be done using the Excel Norm.S.Dist function, as follows:
+If you want to calculate the value of this function at z = 0.8, this can be done using the Excel Norm.S.Dist function, as follows:

-Further information and examples of the Excel Norm.S.Dist function can be found on the Microsoft Office website.
+Further information and examples of the Excel Norm.S.Dist function are provided on the Microsoft Office website.